 Layla is from Cairo, Egypt, and graduated from the University of Pennsylvania with a degree in economics and international relations in 2014.
 While pursuing her undergraduate degree, she worked at Welch Economic Consulting, focusing on labor economics and litigation surrounding gender issues, as well as at the Foreign Policy Research Institute.
 She was also the chairwoman of Bloomers Comedy, an all-female musical sketch comedy group.
 After graduation, she went on to work at NERA Economic Consulting in New York, doing antitrust consulting for mergers, acquisitions, and litigation.

 Layla is currently living in Cambridge, MA and pursuing a Masters in Public Administration/International Development at the Harvard Kennedy School.
-She is very excited to be working for the Boston Women’s Workforce Council as a Summer Policy Fellow, as it combines her interests in economics and gender issues, as well as her passion for public service.
+She is very excited to be working for the Boston Women’s Workforce Council as a Data Consultant, as it combines her interests in economics and gender issues, as well as her passion for public service.

 In addition to her academic and professional interests, Layla enjoys theatre, cooking, knitting, and spending time with her kitten, Luna.